 Travel Is For Building Character, Memories Are For You

 My last bit of advice is to remember that, while travel is great for kids, the memories you generate will be yours.
 Infants and toddlers simply do not remember things that happen to them, but you do.
 They also don’t tend to care where they go.
 Kids that age will find interesting things to entertain them, quite literally, anywhere they find themselves, so feel free to pick spots that are interesting to you.
-Not every stop has to be a playground or kids museum.
+Not every road trip stop has to be a playground or kids museum.
 If you find a location interesting, they likely will too, tho perhaps for different reasons: while you are admiring that historical marker and statue, they will likely be playing with the leaves on the ground.
+This is one of the reasons we actually enjoy Geocaching when we travel, and it’s GREAT for kids!

 Your kids may not remember the places they go, but they will use those experiences to build characters and personality traits that will be beneficial to them as they grow older.
 They will learn to appreciate exploring new things, and get used to being in new places, develop flexibility and tolerance of new situations and surroundings.
 They will develop a taste for travel that will likely pay off dividends when they get older and hit the teenage years when its hard to get them off the couch.